Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 Q: Are cryptids real?

-Q: Which cryptid gets the most sightings?
+Q: Which cryptid is reported the most?

-A: Bigfoot still holds the unofficial crown.
+A: Bigfoot still leads the pack.

-Q: How can I submit my own sighting?
+Q: How can I submit a sighting?